Georgia: Protests held by parliament for 4th straight day

-TBILISI, Georgia (AP) — Thousands of protesters have convened outside the Georgian parliament building, calling for the resignation of the interior minister and for changes in the election code.
+TBILISI, Georgia (AP) — Thousands of protesters convened for a fourth straight day outside the Georgian parliament building, calling Sunday for the resignation of the interior minister and for changes in the election code.

-The demonstration on Sunday marked the fourth straight day of anti-government protests that also focus on Russian control of two Georgian separatist territories.
+The anti-government protests that started Thursday also focus on Russian control of two Georgian separatist territories.

 The first protest was sparked by the presence of a Russian delegation in parliament.
 It erupted violently as demonstrators tried to storm the building and police fired rubber bullets and water cannons.
 More than 240 people were injured.